 Silver’s work experience includes school counseling where she worked with elementary aged students experiencing behavioral issues.
 Additionally, she has experience in community mental health agencies where she has helped individuals suffering from depression, anxiety, post-traumatic stress disorder, and mood disorders.

-Silver is married and lives with her husband and daughter in Northern New Jersey.
+Silver is married and lives with her husband and two children in Northern New Jersey.